s-thom/ourflags.lgbt/content/flags/agender.md

   dark: ["oklch(40% 0 131)", "oklch(40% 0.065 131)", "oklch(40% 0 131)"]
 ---

-Agender is literally translates as "without gender", and refers to people whose identity simply doesn't include the social ideas of gender, and feel more defined by the absence of those ideas.
+Agender is literally translated as "without gender", and refers to people whose identity simply doesn't include the social ideas of gender, and feel more defined by the absence of those ideas.